smoyergh/hse-mongo/README_HSE.md

     # Use Heterogeneous-memory Storage Engine (HSE).
 This is the default.
       engine: hse

-      hse:
+    # Uncomment the following to customize HSE configuration options

-    # Uncomment to customize compression for HSE.
+    #  hse:

     # Allowable compression types are "lz4" or "none".
 Default is "lz4".
     # Minimum document size to compress in bytes.
 Default is zero (0).
     #    compression: none
     #    compressionMinBytes: 0

-    # Uncomment to create the optional staging media class.
+    # Create the optional staging media class.
 Default is none.
     #    stagingPath:

     # Recommended oplog size for HSE when using replica sets.